- Bangladesh's prime minister says arsonists were behind the deadly factory fire

 - More than 100 people were killed in the blaze in Bangladesh

-The clothing factory, housed in a multistory building near Dhaka, caught fire Saturday night.
+The clothing factory, housed in a multistory building near the Bangladeshi capital of Dhaka, caught fire Saturday night.

 More than 100 people were killed and at least 200 were injured as they rushed to escape the factory in Ashulia, police said.